-Boys’ Life magazine is a great resource for Cub Scouts.
-Find out the top 10 reasons why every child should have a Boys’ Life subscription.
+Formerly known as Boys' Life magazine, Scout Life magazine is a great resource for Cub Scouts.
+Find out the top 10 reasons why every child should have a Scout Life subscription.

-Does your child have a subscription to Boys’ Life magazine?
-First published in 1911, it’s the youth publication of the Boy Scouts of America.
+Does your child have a subscription to Scout Life magazine?
+First published in 1911, it's the official magazine of the Boy Scouts of America.
 Each issue is full of entertainment for our kids.

 I think every Cub Scout should have his or her own copy of the magazine.
 Read on to discover the top 10 reasons why.

-Top 10 Reasons to Subscribe to Boys’ Life Magazine
+Top 10 Reasons to Subscribe to Scout Life Magazine (formerly Boys' Life magazine)

 1. Encourages Reading

-The number one reason that your Cub Scout needs a subscription to Boys’ Life magazine is that it encourages kids to read for fun!
-Since a lot of the articles in Boys’ Life are nonfiction, this is a great way to introduce young readers to that genre.
+Since a lot of the articles in Scout Life are nonfiction, this is a great way to introduce young readers to that genre.

 Reading Rockets had this to say about the benefit of kids reading magazines.

-The comic strips like Tales from the Campfire and Pee Wee Harris and the How To step-by-step instructions for building a bat house or solving a Rubik’s Cube are two examples of content that’s presented in a different way that simple text.
+The comic strips like Tales from the Campfire and Pee Wee Harris and the How To step-by-step instructions for building a summertime sprinkler system or making soap carvings are two examples of content that's presented in a different way than simple text.

 2. Use Jokes at Pack Meetings

-The Think & Grin section of every Boys’ Life issue is full of reader-submitted jokes.
-A Cubmaster I met encourages his Cub Scouts to only tell Boys’ Life jokes at their pack meetings.
+The Think & Grin section of every Scout Life issue is full of reader-submitted jokes.
+A Cubmaster unit leader I met encourages his Cub Scouts to only tell Scout Life jokes at their pack meetings.

-He said that if it’s a Boys’ Life joke, he can be assured that it’s appropriate.
+He said that if it's a Boys' Life joke (now Scout Life joke), he can be assured that it's appropriate.
 Given how many inappropriate jokes there are, this is a good practice to have.

 Speaking in public is one of the greatest fears that many people have.
 Your Cub Scout can start to overcome that fear by sharing jokes in front of their fellow Scouts.